Opinion | Back off, Supreme Court. There’s no need to tie the EPA’s hands as it combats climate change.

 The Supreme Court’s willingness to consider the case is itself outrageous.
 The controversy involves the EPA’s authority to regulate emissions from power plants through the Obama administration’s Clean Power Plan.
 The only problem: The Clean Power Plan is defunct.
 The Trump administration repealed the program in 2019.
 A federal court has since issued a stay of that repeal, but the Biden administration has made clear that it intends to propose a new rule, because technology in the energy sector has shifted considerably.
 Why would the Supreme Court interfere now, with no rule in place?

 Beyond that, the argument that the EPA has overstepped its authority in issuing the rule is tenuous at best.
 The Supreme Court has already made clear that the EPA can regulate carbon dioxide and other greenhouse gas emissions from power plants.
-Opponents of the Clean Power Plan argue that the rule went beyond what the law allows in attempting to regulate emissions from the entire electric grid, rather than individual power plants.
+Opponents of the Clean Power Plan argue that the rule went beyond what the law allows in attempting to regulate emissions from the entire electrical grid, rather than individual power plants.
 While it is true that the decades-old Clean Air Act is not the ideal mechanism to combat climate change, the Obama-era plan fit well within the bounds that the Clean Air Act laid out for regulating dangerous pollutants.

 Conservatives have invoked the “major questions” doctrine to argue that the court does not need to defer to the EPA because Congress did not explicitly grant the agency this authority and because the policy addresses a matter of “vast economic or political significance.”
 In the past, this theory has been used to stop the Food and Drug Administration from regulating tobacco without congressional authorization.